Upper King River Road, Cheshunt 3678

-The King River rises in forested mountains east of Mount Buller and flows 30 km to Lake William Hovell.
-It then flows through farmland for 70 km to the Ovens River at Wangaratta.
+The King River is a great place to go fishing.
+The river rises in forested mountains east of Mt Buller and flows 30km to Lake William Hovell.
+It then flows through farmland for 70km where it merges with the Ovens River in Wangaratta.

-The river flows in gentle hill terrain to Moyhu then in a wide flat valley to Wangaratta.
-In the upper and middle reaches the river flows in a wide channel with low banks, and extensive exposed gravel and rubble banks along the sides of the channel.
-At Edi the river is up to 30 m in width (av.
-20 m) with extensive riffles 30-50 cm deep and numerous pools 140-180 cm deep.
-Substrate is rubble and gravel.
-Nearer to Wangaratta at Oxley, the channel is narrower with sand substrate and exposed sand banks on the inside of bends.
-Water depth has increased with extensive runs 40-80 cm deep and pools 130-200 cm deep.
-There is scattered native riparian vegetation along the river.
-Access is excellent with easy walking along the banks and in the channel.
-The section of river from Lake William Hovell, to Edi contains abundant brown trout to 1 kg, some rainbow trout, abundant twospine blackfish to 80 g, trout cod, mountain galaxias, and undersized Murray spiny crayfish.
-Occasional goldfish, redfin and European carp may also occur.
+From Lake William Hovell to Wangaratta the river flows in gentle hill terrain to Moyhu then in a wide flat valley to Wangaratta.
+In the upper and middle reaches, the river flows in a wide channel with low banks and extensive exposed gravel and rubble banks along the sides of the channel.
+At Edi, the river is up to 30 metres in width with extensive riffles 30-50 cm deep and pools 140-180 cm deep.
+Nearer to Wangaratta at Oxley, the channel is narrower with sand substrate and exposed sandbanks on the inside of bends.
+The water depth increases with runs 40-80 cm deep and pools 130-200 cm deep.

 From Lake William Hovell to Edi you may catch trout, blackfish, trout cod, mountain galaxias, redfin and European carp.

 Downstream from Edi can contain European carp, redfin, golden perch, Murray cod and trout cod.